 - Full Professional Indemnity Insurance

-By continually updating and developing my therapeutic and NLP expertise and by attending advanced trainings in the UK and abroad, I aim to further developing my Havening and Psychology competency.
+Continually updating and developing our therapeutic and NLP expertise and by attending advanced trainings in the UK and abroad, we are able to further develop our Havening and Psychology competency.

-I understand that a multi-therapeutic approach is beneficial as one therapy doesn’t ‘fit all’ and so I am able to integrate different styles to overcome any obstacles that are holding you back.
+A multi-therapeutic approach is beneficial as one therapy doesn’t ‘fit all’ where we are able to integrate different styles to overcome any obstacles that are holding you back.

 I CAN HELP YOU